Installation

 Warning

-If your server is accessible from the internet, consieder to disable the password login and only allow ssh login via ssh key.
+If your server is accessible from the internet, consider disabling the password login and only allowing SSH login via an SSH key.
 You can find instructions for this here.

 Note